noahp-prog/deployment-group-policy/README.md

 ![image](https://github.com/user-attachments/assets/80cf8cb7-3da7-4bd7-a30f-1e19b0024c04)

-Click Enabled, select how you'd like the wallpaper to be displayed, then paste the paste from the network share followed by the name of your wallpaper.<ext>.</p>
+Click Enabled, select how you'd like the wallpaper to be displayed, then paste the path from the network share followed by the name of your wallpaper.<ext>.</p>
-My wallpaper is a jpg file so my file path is: *\\dc-1\wallpaper\wallpaper.jpg*
+My wallpaper is a jpg file, so my file path is: **\\dc-1\wallpaper\wallpaper.jpg**

 ![image](https://github.com/user-attachments/assets/04cfb3e2-bae5-406f-bcb3-ffedbc06790e)